BeastEngine/BeastEngine/README.md

 ### History and Motivation

-I have been passionate about game engines since I started programming.
-Early in my programming career, I attempted to create my first game engine, with the hope of producing something great.
+I have been passionate about games and game engines since I started programming.
+Early in my programming career, I attempted to create my own game engine, with the hope of producing something great.
 Quickly, though, I realized I didn't have a clear vision or enough skill to build it, so it eventually became a playground for experimenting with `OpenGL`, rendering, animations, and other aspects of game engine development.
 I had a lot of fun, and I learnt a lot.
 Although I haven't worked on it for a couple of years now, the project is still available online and can be found [here](https://bitbucket.org/bearengine/bearenginegraphics/src/master/).

 The current incarnation of BeastEngine is a spiritual successor to the previous project - this time with much smaller ambitions.
 I want to have fun with creating it, without any specific milestones or goals.
 I jump in and out of the codebase whenever I feel like it.

 The features I add are focused on 2D games.
-I wish to have some demo game(s) eventually, but I don't expect any full-fledged productions running on BeastEngine.
+I wish to have some demo game(s) eventually, but I don't expect any full-fledged productions running on BeastEngine (at least in a recent future).

 ### Supported Platforms
 Currently, the project only supports Windows with DirectX 11.